Update: ‘Design’ section updated.

 The fourth-gen Hyundai Santa Fe that debuted in early 2018 will live shorter than the initial plan.
-The company will introduce an all-new Santa Fe later this year to restore its popularity in the key markets it once enjoyed.
+The company will introduce an all-new Santa Fe this year to restore its popularity in the key markets it once enjoyed.
 Here’s what we know so far on the 2024 Hyundai Santa Fe, which is expected in hybrid and plug-in hybrid offers.

 Confirmation & Positioning